JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/LaPalma_example.md

 nothing #hide
 ````

-And all "air" points that aree below sea-level becomes "water"
+And all "air" points that are below sea-level becomes "water"

 ````julia
 ind = findall( (Phases.==0) .& (Grid.Z .< 0));